 Gorilla Mind products are exploding on the supplement scene with the increased popularity of the founder Derek’s "More Plates More Dates" YouTube channel.
-His stated goal is to set a supplement industry standard with “maxed out” formulations based on scientific research.
+Many of his YouTube reviews extensively break down supplement formulations, so consumers often expect Gorilla Mind supplements to be potent and effectively-dosed.

-In this article we'll review the formulation of some of Gorilla Mind's most popular products based on published medical research to give our take on whether they're likely to be safe and effective.
+In this article we'll review the formulation of some of Gorilla Mind's most popular products based on published medical research to give our take on whether they're likely to be safe and effective, as well as share real user reviews of the supplements.

 Gorilla Mode Review